-- You are symptomatic of COVID-19
+- You are experiencing symptoms of COVID-19

 - You have been diagnosed with COVID-19 (for example, tested positive)

-Here is information, resources, recommendations and guidelines associated with changes to teaching, learning and working at Saint Joseph's University.
+Saint Joseph’s faculty excel in delivering instruction in many formats.
+To further optimize the student experience, the instructional continuity webpage offers information, resources, recommendations and guidelines associated with changes to teaching, learning and working at Saint Joseph's University.

 Day Plan for SJU Employees

-Before you head to Hawk Hill for the day, make sure to review this checklist to keep yourself and others as safe as possible while interacting on Saint Joseph’s University’s campus.
+Before you head to Hawk Hill for the day, make sure to review this checklist to keep yourself and others as safe as possible while interacting on Saint Joseph’s campus.

 What does my day look like?
 Consider: